TsarN/codehighp/help/index.md

 If your solution successfully compiles and runs, you will be shown your score.
 You can see detailed log by clicking on run ID.

-### Why do I get `Accepted` result but no points?

-`Accepted` result only implies that your solution compiles and runs.
-If it doesn't produce correct output on the very first test, you'll get zero points for it.

 ### I'd like to prepare a problem or contest

 Great!
 Write an email about your ideas to `tsarn@codehighp.site` and